araichev/vegehead/docs/introduction.rst

 **Fast.**
 The food should take at most 30 minutes to make, excluding trivial preparation, such as soaking legumes overnight to remove their phytic acid.
 I enjoy cooking but don’t want to spend a lot of time doing it.
-To fulfill this requirement, several of the recipes below use a pressure cooker.
+To fulfill this requirement, many of the recipes below use a pressure cooker.

 **Vegetarian**.
 The food should not require the killing of animals.